History of the Saxophone

 19th Century

-The saxophone was invented by Antione-Joseph (Adolphe) Sax, a Belgian-born luthier and musician of some renown just fifty years after Mozart's death.
-The patent for the saxophone is shown in the registers for March 1846.
-However, the woodwind instrument was a project that Sax began many years before while working in his father's musical instrument shop.
-His father, Charles Sax, was an instrument maker who taught his son and gave him the freedom to experiment with his own designs.
+Antione-Joseph (Adolphe) Sax, a Belgian-born luthier and musician of some distinction just fifty years after Mozart's death, invented the Saxophone.
+The patent for the Saxophone is shown in the registers for March 1846.
+However, the woodwind instrument was a project Sax began many years before while working in his father's musical instrument shop.
+His father, Charles Sax, was an instrument maker who taught his son and allowed him to experiment with his own designs.

 - Improving its key work and acoustics